Physicist91/resume/README.md

 ![](architecture-resumify.png)

-Done:

-- The CDC service and message broker based on [RabbitMQ](https://console.cloud.google.com/marketplace/product/google/rabbitmq3) are deployed on GCE.
 - The [MongoDB Atlas](https://cloud.mongodb.com/v2/660abf1ce806e029b03e3496#/overview) is setup as a NoSQL data warehouse for ETL.
 - Latest version of web app is deployed on https://webapp-v-0-1-lexhyzrpgq-uc.a.run.app/